 The success of a criminal prosecution is determined not solely by the quality and quantity of evidence but by the manner in which it is presented by law enforcement officers in a court of law.
 An officer’s appearance, demeanor, attitude, and ability to accurately convey evidence in a fair and professional manner are essential in efforts to bring a criminal prosecution to a just conclusion.
-Therefore, it is the policy of this agency that officers adhere to court scheduling, preparation, appearance, and testimonial guidelines provided herein.
+Therefore, law enforcement agencies should develop policies and procedures that ensure officers adhere to court scheduling, preparation, appearance, and testimonial guidelines .

 These documents provide officers with guidelines for scheduling, preparing for, and testifying in criminal court cases.